CESNET/Nemea-Supervisor/README.md

 ##Supervisor functions

 User can do various operations with modules via Supervisor.
-After launch appears menu with available operations:
+After launch (either supervisor in non-daemon mode or supervisor_cli) a menu with the following operations appears:

 - `1.
-ENABLE MODULE OR PROFILE` - prints a list of disabled modules and profiles and selected ones are enabled
+ENABLE MODULE OR PROFILE` - prints a list of disabled modules and profiles, the selected ones are enabled
 - `2.
-DISABLE MODULE OR PROFILE` - prints a list of enabled modules and profiles and selected ones are disabled
+DISABLE MODULE OR PROFILE` - prints a list of enabled modules and profiles, the selected ones are disabled
 - `3.
-RESTART RUNNING MODULE` - prints a list of running modules and selected ones are restarted
+RESTART RUNNING MODULE` - prints a list of running modules, the selected ones are restarted
 - `4.
 CONFIGURATION STATUS` - prints a table of the loaded configuration and shows enabled, status and PID of all modules
 - `5.
 AVAILABLE MODULES` - prints the current loaded configuration in detail (same as option 4 plus all information from the configuration file about every module)
 - `6.
-RELOAD CONFIGURATION` - performs reload configuration (see [Reload configuration](#reload-configuration))
+RELOAD CONFIGURATION` - performs reload of the configuration (see [Reload configuration](#reload-configuration))
 - `7.
 PRINT SUPERVISOR INFO` - basic information about running supervisor - package and git version, used paths etc.
 - `8.
-SHOW LOGS` - prints a list of all log files and selected log file is opened with pager (see [Log files](#log-files))
+SHOW LOGS` - prints a list of all log files, selected log file is opened with pager (see [Log files](#log-files))
 - `0.
 STOP SUPERVISOR` - stops the supervisor **but not the running modules**

 If the supervisor is running as a system daemon, last option "STOP SUPERVISOR" is replaced with